 - your pre-approved chair

-- upholstery fabric, foam and embellishments such as decorative nails & trim – amount to purchase is determined in the Prep Class
+- upholstery fabric, foam and embellishments such as decorative nails & trim – amount to purchase is determined prior to class.

 - the moxie to dive in and get your hands dirty!